imran1900/Portfolio/README.md

 # Imran's Portfolio

-Welcome to my protfolio, this is where I showcase my projects related  to the data field.
+Welcome to my portfolio, this is where I showcase my projects related to the data field.

 ## Table of Contents
 - Data Engineering